Mulan (Disney character): Critical response

 Critics were not unanimous in their praise.
 The Phoenix's Jeffrey Gantz felt that character was unoriginal, inaccurate and Westernized, writing, "[her] costumes (particularly the kimono and obi Mulan wears to the Matchmaker) and hairdos look Japanese ...
 Give Mulan Native American features and you have Pocahontas."
 Similarly, James Berardinelli of ReelViews felt that the character's depiction was too "familiar," reviewing, "Although she looks different from Ariel, Belle, Jasmine, and Pocahontas, Mulan is very much the same type of individual: a woman with a strong, independent streak who is unwilling to bend to the customs of her culture, which decree that the role of the female is to be ornamental.
 The film isn't very subtle in reinforcing the idea of equality between the sexes".
 Additionally, some critics, such as Alex von Tunzelmann of The Guardian, have criticized Mulan for her violence, writing, "Disney struggles to make Mulan both a killer and a heroine ...
 Gingerly, the film attempts to tread a middle path, implying that Mulan annihilates most of the Hun army by causing an avalanche, and having her dispatch Shan Yu with a load of fireworks.
 Very pretty.
 But still technically killing."
 However, von Tunzelmann did conclude more positively, "as Disney heroines go, Mulan herself is a clear improvement on the standard-issue drippy princess."

-Liu's portrayal as Mulan in the 2020 film was generally well received by critics.
-Richard Roeper of Chicago Sun-Times described Liu's performance as "star-turning" as well as "a boundaries-shattering, stereotype-defying hero-warrior for her time and for ours."
-Writing for IndieWire, Kate Erbland found Liu, "engaging" as Mulan and adding, "she delivers, easily inhabiting both the reticent, shy Mulan and her bombastic evolution into unmitigated badass."
-Mick LaSalle of the San Francisco Chronicle wrote, "Liu is so strong in the role of Mulan that it’s only later that you might realize that you were not watching Mulan herself, but someone giving an exceptional performance in a difficult part.
-In addition to the challenge of portraying Mulan’s journey from insecurity to glorious attainment, there were the physical rigors, which Liu had to accomplish with balletic grace."
-In her review for London Evening Standard, Charlotte O'Sullivan said Liu played, "a Mulan whose fighting skills — and emotional life — dazzle.
-Liu often looks 13, but is actually 33.
-She has the kind of face you never get bored of.
-There’s something Meryl Streep-y about her soulfulness and all her moves are magical."
-While Christy Lemire of RogerEbert.com wrote, "Liu’s performance might have been more powerful if she’d been a bit more emotive", she still overall described it as "lovely" and that "the steeliness and physicality she displays make her a convincing fighter."